JoanaTrashlieva/WP-Portfolio/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress

-3. In your sidebar, select 'JT Portfolio' to get started
+3. In your sidebar, select 'Portfolio' to get started

 # Admin View